Kevin McCloud's Rough Guide to the Future – everything you need to know about

 When is Kevin McCloud’s Rough Guide to the Future on TV?

-The second episode of the show will air on Channel 4 at 9pm on Wednesday 19th February, before being made available on All4 shortly after broadcast (where you can also catch up with the first episode.)
+The third and final episode of the show will air on Channel 4 at 9pm on Wednesday 26th February, before being made available on All4 shortly after broadcast (where you can also catch up with the first episode.)

 The third and final instalment of the series will be shown at the same time next week.